When you fill out a Marketplace application, you’ll need to estimate what your household income is likely to be for the year.

 Include “net self-employment income” you expect — what you’ll make from your business minus business expenses.
 Note: You’ll be asked to describe the type of work you do.
 If you have farming or fishing income, enter it as either “farming or fishing” income or “self-employment,” but not both.

 Include all unemployment compensation, including unemployment compensation as a result of the coronavirus disease 2019 (COVID-19) emergency.
+Note: If you’re receiving federal pandemic unemployment compensation, include the additional $300 you get each week in your estimate.
 Learn more from the U.S. Department of Labor.

 Include both taxable and non-taxable Social Security income.
 Enter the full amount before any deductions.

 But do not include Supplemental Security Income (SSI).